segmentio/segment-docs/src/connections/destinations/catalog/perkville/index.md

 Any events that have an `order_id` will be treated as spend transactions.
 The quantity of points given will reflect the event's `revenue`, `value`, or `total` in that priority order.
 Per [the eCommerce spec](/docs/connections/spec/ecommerce/v2/#order-refunded), if the order event name includes "Refund," points will be removed from the Perkville account associated with the provided email.

-All other events will default to a quantity of 1.
+All other events default to a quantity of 1.

----